plugcommunity/documentation/api/endpoints/auth_reset_me.md

 # auth/reset/me Endpoint

-The auth/reset/me endpoint will send you a request to change your password via mail.
+The auth/reset/me endpoint will send you a request to change your password via email.

 ### Endpoint

 **auth/reset/me**

-### available verbs
+### Method

 _POST_